earthly/website/blog/_posts/2021-09-22-awk-examples.md

 Once you are beyond a single line, it makes sense to put your Awk script into a file.

-You can then call you program using using the `-f`option
+You can then call you program using the `-f`option

 ``` bash
 awk -f file.awk input